• Home

 Technically, this one isn’t a “kitchen” utensil: it’s a “travel” utensil, but it’s one of my favorite things.
 Plus, it’s good for the Earth.

-Recently, I started carrying my own chopsticks, for a number of reasons.
+Recently, I started carrying my own travel chopsticks.
 I use them for everything from stirring drinks to tossing salads.
 (I also use them to eat, when appropriate.)
 They have their own little carrying case, and take up almost no room in the small festival bag I carry as a purse.
-(One of my friends calls it my “Jenga Purse” because everything is so precisely placed.)
-I use them instead of grabbing plastic utensils or disposable chopsticks whenever possible: I’m pretty sure I’ve already saved at least one very small tree in the process.
+(One of my friends calls it my "Jenga Purse," because everything is so precisely placed.)
+I use them instead of grabbing plastic utensils or disposable chopsticks whenever possible: I'm pretty sure I've already saved at least one very small tree in the process.

 The first time I whipped out my chopsticks at a restaurant when my teenager was present, she was tempted to tease me a little, but she immediately had a change of heart.
 “I’m kinda glad you do little things like that,” she told me.
 “It’s cool.”